Yaoir/Chronograph/README.md

+#### TODO

+These topics are not yet properly documented:

-TODO: Linux/POSIX, due to Cgo
+Linux/POSIX, due to Cgo

-TODO: Using the programs as GUI apps
+Using the programs as GUI apps

 The distribution includes shell scripts __alarm-gui__, __clock-gui__, __stopwatch-gui__, and __timer-gui__ as examples of how to run the programs within a virtual terminal so they act more like GUI apps.
 They all depend on __konsole(1)__ for the virtual terminal.
 You will need to modify them if you want to use another virtual terminal.

-TODO: Makefile functions - installation
+Makefile functions - installation

 The included __Makefile__ contains rules for installing the programs, __*program*-gui__ shell scripts, and manual pages.
 Set the variables __BINDIR__, __SSDIR__, and __MANDIR__ in __Makefile__ appropriately before running one of